 Tartu is known as a student city – every year, the local institutions of higher education bring more than a five-digit number of students to the city.
-Besides the oldest and most prestigious alma mater, there are 10 more institutions of higher education in Tartu, which likewise provide science-based postgraduate education and are actively involved in research.
+Besides the oldest and most prestigious alma mater, there are 8 more institutions of higher education in Tartu, which likewise provide science-based postgraduate education and are actively involved in research.
 Separating from the University of Tartu and becoming an independent institution in the year 1951, the Estonian University of Life Sciences is focused on areas related to rural life: research and development work is being conducted on an international scale in all interdisciplinary fields connected to rural life and economy, the sustainable use of natural resources essential for the existence of life, and the preservation of the living environment.
-The following institutions also help train specialists in their respective fields: Estonian Aviation Academy, Tartu Art College, Tartu Theological Seminary, Tartu Academy of Theology at the Institute of Theology, Tartu Health Care College, The Estonian Military Academy, Baltic Defence College, Tartu study centre at the Estonian Entrepreneurship University of Applied Sciences, Tartu branch at the Estonian Academy of Music and Theatre.
-Information about admission, subject fields and studies can be found on the respective websites of the institutions, and about different student organisations and opportunities in the OLE ROHKEM (“Be more”) database.
+The following institutions also help train specialists in their respective fields: Estonian Aviation Academy, Tartu Art College, Tartu Health Care College, The Estonian Military Academy, Baltic Defence College, Tartu study centre of Estonian Entrepreneurship University of Applied Sciences and Tallinn University of Technology (TalTech) Tartu College.
 More information about research and development institutions can be found on the website the city of Tartu city.